 3. Holistic Development Focused

 An individual learning plan can also focus on a student’s social and emotional growth, which is often overlooked in education.
-For a shy student, the goal could be building confidence to speak up in class and overcome personal learning challenges.
+For a shy student, the goal could be building confidence to speak up in class and overcoming personal learning challenges.

 ILPs vs. IEPs